awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_event_stream.md

 + Invoking Amazon EC2 Run Command
 + Relaying the event to Amazon Kinesis Data Streams
 + Activating an AWS Step Functions state machine
-+ Notifying an Amazon SNS topic or an AWS SQS queue
++ Notifying an Amazon SNS topic or an Amazon Simple Queue Service \(Amazon SQS\) queue

 For more information, see [Getting Started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.